elandsma/ThisIsTheGwei/README.md

 ```

-Average Returns price is in Gwei.
-The number will round to a *maximum* of 9 decimal places, where applicable.
+The average price is returned in Gwei units, and the number will round to a *maximum* of 9 decimal places, where applicable.
 In other words, the average may be given down to maximum precision of 1 Wei.

 ## Development Notes